w8be/usb-ptt-arduino-nano-every/README.md

 * Arduino Nano Every sketch debounce timer is default set (50ms).
 This can be adjusted if necessary.
 * USB port speed is set to 115200.
 Ensure your usb device in Device Manager is set to 115200.
 * A COM port will be created when loading the sketch with the **[Arduino IDE](https://www.arduino.cc/en/software)**.
 Note the number for configuration and testing.
-* You should now be able to test the footswitch with a terminal emulator (i.e.,"Putty").
+* A terminal emulator (i.e.,"Putty") can now be used for testing.

 * Use pin D2 and Ground on the Arduino Nano Every to connect to the footswitch.
 Use the **[Arduino Nano Every Pinout](https://content.arduino.cc/assets/Pinout-NANOevery_latest.pdf)** for reference.